Axwabo/Frameowrk/README.md

 The cat will move faster if it's farther from the mouse, and slower if it's closer.

+> [!IMPORTANT]
+> Resolution changes are not yet handled properly, and might also cause issues
+> if loading a level made for an aspect ratio different from the current one.

 # Editor

 The editor can be used to create new levels, which can be exported and/or saved to the cache.